moorepants/dissertation/physicalparameters.rst

 ~~~~~~~~~~~~~~~

 For the Delft Bicycles, the head tube angle was measured directly using an
-electronic level, :ref:`Figure 3 <figHeadTube>`.
+electronic level, :ref:`Figure 7.3<figHeadTube>`.
 The bicycle frame was fixed
 perpendicular to the ground, the steering angle was set to the nominal
 position, tire pressures were at recommended levels, and the bicycle was
 unloaded.
 The steer axis tilt :math:`\lambda` is the complement to the head